-- California, the United States, and the World are facing incredible economic and social issues that could not have been contemplated at the start of the ACF proceedings.
-However, due to the new reality we are facing dealing with procurement, production and supply chain issues impacting availability of EV vehicles proposed to be regulated under this rule, inflation/recession, and the current state of California's electrical grid, we believe the Board should direct staff to incorporate these issues into the ACF and to make sure there is a clear plan to effectively implement the ACF based on these new world realities. - Our members are experiencing first-hand the lack of vehicles available for procurement that would even come close to the proposed ZEV development trajectory proposed by Board staff.
-The myriad amount of configurations, sizes, specialty vehicles for medium-and heavy-duty ZEVs will not be available to meet the necessary operations for their fleets' in the timelines required within this package.
+- Insufficient Vehicle Availability: Our members are experiencing first-hand the lack of vehicles available for procurement that would even come close to the proposed ZEV development trajectory proposed by Board staff.
+The myriad amount of configurations, sizes, specialty vehicles for medium- and heavy-duty ZEVs will not be available to meet the necessary operations for their fleets' in the timelines required within this package.
 Based on our member's experiences alone, we strongly recommend that the Board reconsider the proposed definition of "commercially available" if the ACF rule has any chance of proper and effective implementation.
 Furthermore, in addition to the lack of ZEV availability, the proposed ACF fails to consider / provide direction relative to private and public entities having to operate dual fleets (ICE / ZEV) throughout the process of transitioning to 100 percent ZEVs.
-With the lack of available ZEV vehicles and unpredictability in ZEV technology coupled with the challenges of constructing / operating dual fueling systems, private and public entities will experience significant planning and funding challenges in their attempt to achieve ACF mandates. - The ACF ISOR does not adequately address the overwhelming challenges facing the state in making sure there is an electrical grid adequate to support the demands that will be created by the ACF.
-We believe it is critical that the proposed rule be modified that links the real world issue of electrical grid readiness to whatever regulatory requirements are approved as part of the ACF.
+With the lack of available ZEV vehicles and unpredictability in ZEV technology coupled with the challenges of constructing / operating dual fueling systems, private and public entities will experience significant planning and funding challenges in their attempt to achieve ACF mandates. - Unavailable Alternative Fuel Capacity: The proposed ACF ISOR does not adequately address the overwhelming challenges facing the State in making sure there is an electrical grid adequate to support the demands that will be created by the proposed ACF.
+Rather, the silent assumption is that alternative fuel resources will be sufficient and available for the ZEV transition.
+Never mind the fact that a significant number of the necessary ZEV construction vehicles have not been designed / manufactured (see above), thus unable to accurately gauge the impacts / demands on the State's electrical grid.
+We believe it is critical that the proposed rule be modified in a manner that links the real-world issue of electrical grid readiness to whatever regulatory requirements are approved as part of the ACF.

 As stated previously, the Alliance and Partnership believe that additional time is needed to adequately discuss and address the issues we have raised as well as issues raised by other stakeholders that share similar concerns.
-To that end, we respectfully request the Board ensure that there will be at least one more 45-day rule proposal to ensure additional public discussion on the draft ACF with the hope that the final product will be able to align the many competing demands across California's transportation, energy, and goods movement systems.
+To that end, we urge the Board to vote down the proposed ACF regulation at the Air Resources Board's April 27th hearing to ensure additional public discussion on the proposed ACF with the hope that the final product will be able to align the many competing demands across California's transportation, energy, and goods movement systems.